hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 Select **Disable SSO login** to stop new SSO logins immediately.
 This does not remove the saved configuration or linked accounts, and conventional Hexpm login remains available.

-Organization administrators can unlink an account from the **Linked accounts** section.
-Removing a member from the organization also removes that organization's SSO link.
+Organization administrators can unlink an account from the **Linked accounts** section, which also ends that member's current organization access.
+Removing a member from the organization does the same and removes the SSO link.
 If the person is added again later, they must link again.

+**Linked accounts** shows when each member last authenticated through the connection.

 ### Troubleshooting